Silverwood Theme Park – Review + Tips For Visiting (Idaho Theme Park)

 Silverwood Theme Park, Idaho Wa. – Review + Tips

-Do you love theme park vacations?
+Do you love theme park vacations, and looking for an Idaho Theme Park?
 If so, you will want to consider Silverwood Theme Park if you have not already visited.
 It is a wonderful getaway that will cost you MUCH less than Disneyland, but offers great family fun, shorter lines, and there are a number of other things you can do in Northern Idaho beyond just the theme park.
 My family first discovered Silverwood, Idaho, when our kids were much younger, and we have visited a number of times since and always have a wonderful time.

 The park is themed after the Wild West and does a nice job of carrying the theme throughout the park.
 It is a combination of a theme park section and then their waterpark, called Boulder Beach.
 One price gets you into both parks for the day.